-The Glass Houses production team also put out a casting call for extras in the town of Saltash, Cornwall (seen below).
+The The Trouble With Maggie Cole production team also put out a casting call for extras in the town of Saltash, Cornwall (seen below).
 It's just across the river from Plymouth, and it's home to roughly 12,000 residents – making it quite a bit bigger than the other filming locations.
 It's unknown which parts were filmed there.

 In researching this upcoming series, I was thrilled to discover that the production company, Genial Productions, really was quite genial about their filming practices.
 In a post on their Facebook page, they revealed that not only did they make a point of recycling and offering reusable bottles to cast and crew, but they reduced travel as much as possible, housing crew locally and using trains instead of planes.
 They also made sure food used for set dressing was donated to a local food bank.

-When Does Glass Houses Premiere, & Where Can You Watch It?
+When Does The Trouble With Maggie Cole Premiere, & Where Can You Watch It?

-Will you be watching for the Glass Houses premiere date?
+Will you be watching the The Trouble With Maggie Cole?
 As huge Vicar of Dibley fans, we'll definitely be on the lookout for more details – and we'll update this post as soon as we have them.
 In the meantime, I'll leave you with one more funny post from Dawn French's Twitter…

 — Dawn French (@Dawn_French) May 2, 2019